-Improves clarity – a standard process eliminates the need for guesswork and extra effort in searching for information or data.
-Any task is likely to have some gray areas or edge cases that require guesswork.
+Improves clarity – a standardized process eliminates the need for guesswork and extra effort in searching for information or data.
+Any task is likely to have some grey areas or edge cases that require guesswork.
 A lot of time and effort is invested in clearing such ambiguities.
-A standard and a clear set of instructions to work from to complete a task are helpful for employees, who will end up spending very less time trying to figure out things and spend more time carrying out a task.
+A standard and a clear set of instructions to work from to complete a task are helpful for employees, who will end up spending very little time trying to figure out things and spend more time carrying out a task.
 Process standardization is particularly useful in tasks that require training.
 Instead of having all the operating instructions inside the head of the trainer, standardization documents all the instructions for the trainees to simply follow them.
 Service standardization means that there is only one correct way of doing the task to get a clear measurable result.

 Standardization ensures the quality of deliverables – lack of standardization means more ambiguity, which produces unreliable and inconsistent results.
 Inconsistent results bring down the quality of deliverables.
 Standardization of operating procedures ensures proper documentation of all the steps and other details.
 One of the most important ways in which standardization guarantees quality is by minimizing the chances that vital details will be overlooked.
-Having a standard policy and procedure document templates ensures that crucial information is not omitted or overlooked.
+Having standard policy and procedure document templates ensures that crucial information is not omitted or overlooked.

 Improves productivity – standardization streamlines business processes, making them leaner and more functional.
-Streamlined processes cut out the waste and utilize resources optimally.
+Streamlined processes cut out waste and utilize resources optimally.
 Process inefficiencies are eliminated by providing quality checks and standard policies.
-By eliminating the ambiguity of alternative procedures, unhealthy competition and conflicts are done away with.
+By eliminating the ambiguity of alternative procedures, unhealthy competition, and conflicts are done away with.
 When everyone has the same way of doing things, it will be easy for teams to work collaboratively, and less time will be spent on bridging communication gaps and reducing conflict.